Coder-Man-2006/hangman/README.md

-This is a terminal based hangman game
+This is a terminal based hangman game for HT Cyber Society tutorial